photosynthesis-team/piq/README.md

 <!-- ABOUT THE PROJECT -->

-PyTorch library with measures and metrics for various image-to-image tasks like denoising, super-resolution, image generation etc. This easy to use yet flexible and extensive library is developed with focus on reliability and reproducibility of results.
+Collection of measures and metrics for automatic image quality assessment in various image-to-image tasks such as denoising, super-resolution, image generation etc.
+This easy to use yet flexible and extensive library is developed with focus on reliability and reproducibility of results.
 Use your favourite measures as losses for training neural networks with ready-to-use PyTorch modules.

 <!-- GETTING STARTED -->